kimhc6028/multi_task_fine_manipulation/README.md

 The term "length" in the dataset refers to the length of each episode, with the data frequency set at 5Hz.

 For calculating the forward kinematics of robot joint states, the Denavit-Hartenberg (DH) parameters for the UR5 robot can be utilized.
 Detailed DH parameters for UR5 are available in the [Universal Robots DH Parameters documentation](https://www.universal-robots.com/articles/ur/application-installation/dh-parameters-for-calculations-of-kinematics-and-dynamics/).
 For practical implementation, the [ikfastpy library on GitHub](https://github.com/andyzeng/ikfastpy) can be used to simplify this computation.

+You can build the robot used in this research by following [this document](https://docs.google.com/document/d/1T3YJK7IVRwcna9iGkYi1mRSvquYTrXzVz6xZdrMhdac/edit?usp=share_link).

 ## Citation